The 4 Best Breakfast Cereals

 The best breakfast cereals

 You just got out of bed, and it’s been between 6 and 8 hours since you last ate.
 Your organism needs nutrients and energy to start the day.
 Which cereals are best for eating at breakfast time?
-Learn more in the following article:

 1. Whole rye

 Rye is one of the best cereals that you can eat.
 In this case, we recommend having a delicious piece of rye bread toast with plum, orange or blueberry jam (make sure it is the sugarless variety).
-Combine this breakfast with a glass of natural fruit juice or a cup of tea, which will make your breakfast as nutritious as it is filling.
+Combine this breakfast with a glass of natural fruit juice or a cup of tea, and this will make your breakfast as nutritious as it is filling.

 - Rye gives you a type of dietary fiber that has very few calories and much more fiber than whole wheat.